 Medically-Supervised Detox For Methadone

-At The Bluffs, we begin treatment for methadone addiction with a medically supervised detox program.
+At Vertava Health of Ohio, we begin treatment for methadone addiction with a medically supervised detox program.
 This provides medical support for the painful withdrawal symptoms, which helps reduce the risk of relapse.

 Methadone withdrawal symptoms can be dangerous.
 At our inpatient detox facility, individuals receive 24-hour supervision while going through the withdrawal process.
 Our professional staff may administer medication to keep the person stabilized and relatively comfortable as they rid their body of methadone.